EriherSizac/Inteligencia-artificial/NLP Module Project/README.md

 # Testing the models

 You can test all the models by running the `run_me.py` file using your favorite IDE or by typing `python run_me.py` in console.
-This will script will guide you step by step through each model and will display relevant information after finishing each model.
+This script will guide you step by step through each model and will display relevant information after finishing each model.